Skip to main content

 Project setup

-Ramp performs Know Your Customer process.
+Ramp Network performs Know Your Customer process.
 In order to make it work, you have to add app permissions for Camera Usage and Photo Library Usage.

 Usage